Differential Diagnosis of Movement Disorders:

 Parkinson disease differs from the classic form of progressive supranuclear palsy in that voluntary downward and horizontal gaze are not usually lost, axial posture tends to be characterized by flexion rather than extension, tremor is common, the course is less fulminant, and antiparkinsonian medications are more often effective.

 It sometimes simulates Parkinson disease when bradykinesia and rigidity are conspicuous features.
 Postural-action tremor may also occur, but the usual cause of profound disability is limb apraxia (often leads to a useless limb) and clumsiness rather than extrapyramidal deficits.
 Other clinical features include speech disturbances (aphasic, apraxic, or dysarthric), acalculia, cortical sensory deficits (eg, neglect syndromes), stimulus-sensitive myoclonus, alien limb phenomenon (the tendency for a limb to move semipurposefully, involuntarily, and without the knowledge of its owner), dysphagia, postural disturbances, dystonic features, and ultimately cognitive decline and behavioral changes.

 The disorder follows a progressive course, leading to increasing disability and dependence.
 Death typically follows within 10 years, often sooner, from aspiration pneumonia.

-Huntington disease is a hereditary disorder of the nervous system characterized by the gradual onset and subsequent progression of chorea and dementia.
+Huntington disease is a hereditary, progressive neurodegenerative disorder of the nervous system characterized by the gradual onset and subsequent progression of chorea and dementia.